Before closing on the purchase of a business, thoroughly performing your due diligence is critical.

 In addition to retirement plans, another area that prospective buyers often don’t think of investigating is 1099 and W-2 filings.
-Simply put, as a buyer you will want to ensure that in cases where 1099’s have been distributed in lieu of W-2’s, that the practice has always followed existing IRS parameters.
-There is nothing good that can come from deciding to buy a business, only to discover an IRS issue that could run the gamut from “headache” to “serious problem.”
+Simply put, as a buyer you will want to ensure that, in cases where 1099s have been distributed in lieu of W-2s, the practice has always followed existing IRS parameters.
+Nothing good can come from discovering, too late, an IRS issue that could run the gamut from “headache” to “serious problem.”

-While we are thinking and talking about employees, does the selling a business maintain employee handbooks?
+While we are thinking and talking about employees, does the business maintain employee handbooks or employment agreements?
 If so, review them with care.

-The corporate veil exists for a reason and you certainly do not want it pierced after you take over.
-Because of this fact, as a potential buyer you will want to carefully review all the trademarks, copyrights and other intellectual property to ensure everything is in order.
-Additionally, obtain copies of any consulting contracts, invention documentation and any owned intellectual property.
+The corporate veil exists for a reason, and you do not want it to be pierced after you take over.
+Carefully review all the subject company’s trademarks, copyrights and other intellectual property to ensure that everything is in order.
+Additionally, obtain copies of any consulting contracts and invention documentation.

 All of the items listed above should be protected and on sound legal footing.
-If you unearth potential problems in any of these areas, as a potential buyer you should try to work with the owner who is selling a business to satisfactorily resolve any and all issues.
+If you unearth potential problems in any of these areas, as a potential buyer you should try to work with the seller to satisfactorily resolve any and all issues.
 If that cooperation isn’t materializing or solutions prove elusive, you may want to find another business to purchase.

 The moral to this blog post is simple: Evaluating the commonly overlooked areas of a business sale is a simple matter of protecting your investment.
 For most people who are considering doing so, the act of purchasing a business will be the largest transaction of a lifetime.
-Naturally, there is little margin for error.
+As you probably suspect, there is little margin for error.